-- An employer is required to pay an apprentice for the time spent at TAFE (or other off the job training) as normal working hours.
-An employer is not required to pay TAFE fees on behalf of the apprentice. - If the apprentice is a high school student undertaking a school based apprenticeship they must be paid the relevant hourly rate for the year of their apprenticeship for: - o all hours spent working on the job; plus - o hours spent in off the job training (deemed to be 25% of actual hours worked each week). - Visit the Pay rates for apprentices page for more information.
+[•] An employer is required to pay an apprentice for the time spent at TAFE (or other off the job training) as normal working hours.
+An employer is not required to pay TAFE fees on behalf of the apprentice.

+- If the apprentice is a high school student undertaking a school based apprenticeship they must be paid the relevant hourly rate for the year of their apprenticeship for: - all hours spent working on the job; plus - o hours spent in off the job training (deemed to be 25% of actual hours worked each week).